Elephants should not suffer because of an industry that prioritised financial gain over regard for the animals

 Placing complex, intelligent and endangered animals such as elephants at the whim of a commercial industry vulnerable to economic fluctuations is unacceptable, inhumane and affects people too.
 Mahouts, the caretakers of elephants, are often disadvantaged through low-pay and high-risk employment.
 Our research has shown that over one third of mahouts have minimal financial savings, and receive minimum wage, while bearing significant risks of serious, sometimes fatal, injuries through elephants.

-Ending this cruel industry
+Elephants in captivity - ending this cruel industry

 For years, our organisation and many others have been advocating for a phasing out of elephant tourism.
 By preventing captive breeding, reducing the tourism demand, and strict prevention of poaching, this generation of animals should be the last one suffering in captivity.